 • Decreased appetite, poor weight gain, and slow growth

-• Swollen lymph nodes (in systemic JIA)
+• Swollen lymph nodes (in systemic JIA or juvenile versions of Sjogren's Disease or Lupus)

-• Diagnosing Juvenile Idiopathic Arthritis
+• Diagnosing Juvenile Arthritis

 There’s no single test that can confirm a juvenile idiopathic arthritis (JIA) diagnosis, so rheumatologists use a combination of physical exams, blood tests (including erythrocyte sedimentation rate [ESR], C-reactive protein [CRP], Anti-Nuclear Antibody [ANA], and Rheumatoid Factor [RF]), as well as imaging studies and family history of autoimmune or autoinflammatory diseases.